syzoekao/EpiModelCEA-presentation/DAPoutcome.md

-# DAP status influences outcomes
+# DAP status influences on outcomes

 * Individuals have a DAP attribute, assigned to be "DAP active" for upon successful DAP enrollment
 * ADAP: